-This object is on permanent display in the Northwest Florida: Waterways & Wildlife exhibit, located in the “Florida’s Pitcher Plant Bog” diorama.
+This object was on permanent display in the former Northwest Florida: Waterways & Wildlife exhibit, located in the “Florida’s Pitcher Plant Bog” diorama.

 Story